Fixitfetish/fpga_potpourri/doc/vhdl_attributes.md

 * for i in M'range(1) generate ... end generate;
 * variable B : M'element'base(M'element'reverse_range);

+The 'high , 'low , 'left and 'right attributes are useful when the range is flexible.
+* sr <= sr(sr'high-1 downto sr'low) & sr(sr'high); -- shift register

 ## Attributes on Types

 The 'base attribute is applied to types and returns the base type of a subtype.